infosimples/node_two_captcha/README.md

 `decode` is an async function.
 Valid parameters for `decode` function are:

 - `base64`: An already base64-coded image.
 - `buffer`: A buffer object of a binary image.
 - `path`: The path for a system-stored image.
 - `url`: Url for a web-located image.

 The returned value will be a `Captcha` object.
 Its properties are:

 - `apiResponse`: Complete API response body for captcha request.
 - `id`: Captcha ID, as provided from 2Captcha.
 - `text`: Text from captcha.
 - `coordinates()`: If the captcha sent was a image, this function returns the coordinates (X, Y) clicked.
 - `indexes()`: If the captcha sent was tile-like, this function returns the indexes of the clicks on an array.

-#### ReCaptcha v2
+#### reCAPTCHA v2

 ```javascript
 client.decodeRecaptchaV2({